vidyavermaa/11th-chemistry/content.en/environmental-chemistry/types-of-environmental-pollution/index.md

 During the past 100 years, the amount of carbon dioxide in the atmosphere increased by roughly 30 percent and the amount of methane more than doubled.If these trends continue, the average global temperature will increase which can lead to melting of polar ice caps and flooding of low lying areas.
 This will increase incidence of infectious diseases like dengue, malaria etc.

-**15.3.1.3 Acid Rain**
+## Acid Rain

-Rain water normally has a pH of 5.6 due to dissolution of atmospheric CO2
+Rain water normally has a pH of 5.6 due to dissolution of atmospheric CO<sub>2</sub>

 into it.
 Oxides of sulphur and nitrogen in the atmosphere may be absorbed by droplets of water that make up clouds and get chemically converted into sulphuric acid and nitric acid respectively.
 As a result, pH of rain water drops below the level 5.6, hence it is called acid rain.

 Acid rain is a by-product of a variety of sulphur and nitrogen oxides in the atmosphere.
 Burning of fossil fuels (coal and oil) in power stations, furnaces and petrol, diesel in motor engines produce sulphur dioxide and nitrogen oxides.
-The main contributors of acid rain are SO2 and NO2.
+The main contributors of acid rain are SO<sub>2</sub> and NO<sub>2</sub>.
 They are converted into sulphuric acid and nitric acid respectively by the reaction with oxygen and water.

-2SO2 + O2 + 2H2O → 2H2SO4
+$\ce{ 2SO2 + O2 + 2H2O-> 2H2SO4}$

-4NO2 + O2 + 2H2O→ 4HNO3
+$\ce{ 4NO2 + O2 + 2H2O-> 4HNO3}$

 **Harmful effects of acid rain:**